canyoujustask/Tinnitus-Therapy-Synthesizer/README.md

 3. Select sound therapy methods (e.g., white noise, sine wave, Notch therapy) to mask tinnitus.
 4. Adjust sound levels and effects using the faders and dials.
 5. For a more detailed walkthrough, see the provided [video](https://youtu.be/fi00e9kGqlw?si=PiVXo2wdjM54DKi-).
+6. (Optional) Press 'X' below 'Turn on While Coding' to activate keyboard interface.
+Make sure you select your keyboard from the drop down menu.

 ## Features
 - Customizable soundscapes